ServiceNowDevProgram/code-snippets/UI Scripts/Observe MRVS Events/readme.md

 This currently only works in the platform, not Workspace or Service Portal.

 Use in a onLoad client script (Isolate script = false).
 Sets up an observer on the named variable set and any changes are returned in the mutationList object.
 Return value will list changes to the variable set.
-For example;
+For example:

 ```json
 {